Professional geologists roster

 To apply for licensure in Nebraska, an applicant must:

-- Have four references forms submitted directly to the Nebraska board from the individuals completing the forms.
+• Have four reference forms submitted directly to the Nebraska board from the individuals completing the forms.
 Two must be from professional or qualified geologists.
 If applying by experience, all references must be from professional geologists.

 Once all information and documentation have been received, your application will be reviewed by the Board for its review and action at its next regularly scheduled meeting.
 Once approved, you will be issued a license to practice geology in this state.